Evolution of networks with multiple junctions: Smooth flows are Brakke flows

 we say that $\SS_t$ is a regular Brakke flow {\em with equality}. \end{defn}

-\begin{rem} Actually, the original definition of Brakke flow given in~\cite[Section~3.3]{brakke} (in any dimension and codimension) allows the networks $\SS_t$ to be simply one--dimensional countably rectifiable subsets of $\R^2$, with possible integer multiplicity $\theta_t:\SS_t\to\NN$, and with a distributional notion of tangent space and (mean) curvature, called {\em rectifiable varifolds} (see~\cite{simon}).
+\begin{rem} The original definition of Brakke flow given in~\cite[Section~3.3]{brakke} (in any dimension and codimension) allows the networks $\SS_t$ to be simply one--dimensional countably rectifiable subsets of $\R^2$, with possible integer multiplicity $\theta_t:\SS_t\to\NN$ and with a distributional notion of tangent space and (mean) curvature, called {\em rectifiable varifolds} (see~\cite{simon}).
 With such a general definition, the networks are identified with the associated Radon measures $\mu_t=\theta_t\HH^1\res\SS_t$.\\ More precisely, the inequality

-must hold for every non negative smooth function with compact support $\varphi:\Omega\times[0,T)\to\R$ and $t\in[0,T)$, where $\HH^1$ is the Hausdorff one--dimensional measure in $\R^2$.\\ These weak conditions were introduced by Brakke in order to prove an existence result~\cite[Section~4.13]{brakke} for a family of initial sets much wider than networks of curves, but, on the other hand, it lets open the possibility of instantaneous vanishing of some parts of the sets during the evolution. \end{rem}
+must hold for every non-negative smooth function with compact support $\varphi:\Omega\times[0,T)\to\R$ and $t\in[0,T)$, where $\HH^1$ is the Hausdorff one--dimensional measure in $\R^2$.\\ These weak conditions were introduced by Brakke in order to prove an existence result~\cite[Section~4.13]{brakke} for a family of initial sets much wider than networks of curves, but, on the other hand, it opens the possibility of instantaneous vanishing of some parts of the sets during the evolution. \end{rem}

 A big difference between Brakke flows and the evolutions obtained as solutions of Problem~\eqref{problema} is that the former networks are simply considered as {\em subsets} of $\R^2$ without any mention to their parametrization (that clearly is not unique).
 This means that actually a Brakke flow can be a family of networks given by the maps $\gamma^i(x,t)$ which are $C^2$ in space, but possibly do not have absolutely any regularity with respect to the time variable $t$.